 Samsung Galaxy S22 vs. iPhone 13 software and special features

-Both phone run the latest versions of their respective operating systems — Android 12 for the Galaxy S22 and iOS 15 for the iPhone 13.
-The version of One UI 4.1 that ships on the Galaxy S22 does a particularly good job of introducing Android 12's customization features, but iOS 15 has some welcome changes of its own, such as the ability to watch videos with other people on FaceTime calls via SharePlay and improvements to the Maps and Messages apps.
+Both phones debuted with the latest versions of their respective operating systems — Android 12 for the Galaxy S22 and iOS 15 for the iPhone 13.
+The version of One UI 4.1 that ships on the Galaxy S22 did a particularly good job of introducing Android 12's customization features, but iOS 15 has some welcome changes of its own, such as the ability to watch videos with other people on FaceTime calls via SharePlay and improvements to the Maps and Messages apps.

 We like the fact that the Galaxy S22 includes an under-display fingerprint sensor — that it's very responsive also helps.
-The iPhone 13 lacks that feature, though it's less of an oversight now that iOS 15.4 has come along with a feature that lets people wearing face masks unlock their iPhones with Face ID.
+The iPhone 13 lacks that feature, though it's less of an oversight since the iOS 15.4 update that let people wearing face masks unlock their iPhones with Face ID.

 Winner: iPhone 13

 Even though it's not the newest iPhone on the block any more, the iPhone 13 edges ahead of the Galaxy S22 in our flagship face-off, riding its faster chipset and superior battery life to victory.
 The fact that the iPhone 13 costs even less now has only widened its lead.

 The two phones are fairly evenly matched on design and cameras, while the Galaxy S22 sports the better display.
 But it's hard to overlook how well the iPhone 13 performs and how long it lasts on a charge.

 |Header Cell - Column 0||Samsung Galaxy S22||iPhone 13|

 |Design (10 points)||8||8|

 |Camera (20 points)||18||17|